Ant0ny/zen-table/README.md

 <pre>set_table_filter(".table-tasks");</pre>
 <pre>set_single_table_filter(".error-table");</pre>

 .table-all-projects, .table-complekts, .table-tasks are css classes for 3 different html table tag.
-You will get an input filter to every td tag of yout table by th tags columns.
+You will get an input filter to every td tag of your table by th tags columns.

 Table must contain thead and tbody sections (tags) and tags &lt;th&gt; must exist in thead and tags &lt;td&rt; must exist in tbody.